How to Switch Banks

 Although your current bank may have fallen short of your expectations, don't be too rash in your decision without reading the next section.

-Generally, switching banks won't really affect your credit score.
-As long as you don't leave unpaid balances on credit products, like loans and credit cards, then you should be fine.
 However, do note that activity involving bank accounts or deposit products is tracked by the ChexSystems instead.
-Your new bank may run your ChexSystems report to determine if they will approve your account opening or not.
+Your bank prospect may run your ChexSystems report to determine if they will approve your account opening or not.

 Tips To Land the Right Bank